socialjusticehackathon/evictionchatbot/README.md

 # What are the top three goals of the project?

-1. Test whether a chatbot (ChatGPT or another Large Language Model (LLM)) can provide adequate answers to questions about the eviction process in Philadelphia.
+1. Test whether a chatbot a Large Language Model (LLM) can provide adequate answers to questions about the eviction process in Philadelphia.
 2. Test whether a chatbot can determine a user's current status in the eviction process by asking questions of the user.
 3. Test whether a chatbot can, by having an open-ended conversation with a user, schedule the user for an appointment from a list of available appointments.